marksweissma/donatello/README.md

 Note donatello is not officially released, there is a test wheel on `test.pypi.org` if you want to take a look.
 The core is intact and basic examples are all turn key

+The test wheel is only python 2 compatible.
+Python 3 compatibility (and tests) are in the works.
+Donatello will be py2/3 compatible upon official release to pypi.

+For now:

 `pip install -i https://test.pypi.org/simple/ donatello`